Leaflet/Leaflet/_posts/2012-08-17-guest-post-markerclusterer-0-1-released.md

 So we proudly present <a href="https://github.com/danzel/Leaflet.markercluster">Leaflet.MarkerCluster</a>.

-<iframe src="http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld-mobile.388.html" style="height: 350px; width: 100%"></iframe>
+<div id="map" class="map" style="height: 350px"></div>

 The clusterer has all sorts of great built in behaviour:

  *   Markers that don't need clustering aren't and will be visible at the relevant levels.
- *   Cluster and markers that are further than a screen width from the view port are removed from the map to increase performance.
+ *   When you mouse over a cluster the bounds of the marker within that cluster are shown.
+ *   Clicking a cluster will zoom you in to the bounds of its children.
+ *   At the bottom zoom level if there are still clusters you can click on them to 'spiderfy' them, which shows the individual markers within the cluster.
+(Based on <a href="https://github.com/jawj/OverlappingMarkerSpiderfier-Leaflet">jawj's Overlapping MarkerSpidifer</a>)
  *   Everything is brilliantly animated.
 As you zoom in and out you can logically see which clusters have become which markers.
- *   At the bottom zoom level if there are still clusters you can click on them to 'spiderfy' them, which shows the individual markers within the cluster.
-(Based on <a href="https://github.com/jawj/OverlappingMarkerSpiderfier-Leaflet">jawj's Overlapping MarkerSpidifer</a>)
+ *   Cluster and markers that are further than a screen width from the view port are removed from the map to increase performance.
- *   As with core Leaflet, everything works on Mobile and on the desktop is tested all the way back to IE7.
+ *   As with core Leaflet, everything works on Mobile and on the desktop is tested all the way back to IE6.
  *   It is based on L.FeatureGroup to provide the interaction for the markers contained with in it.
- *   Supports Adding and Removing Markers after being added to the map.
+ *   Supports Adding and Removing Markers after being added to the map (See Best Practices below!).

 ### Usage